Aswinnatesh/aswinnatesh.github.io/content/posts/California-Golden-West/exploring-san-francisco.md

 #####  `Exploring San Francisco!`

-I'm very excited about this 5-minute video about my favorite city to explore "San Francisco".
+I'm very excited to share this 5-minute video about my favorite city to explore "San Francisco".
 This video was filmed around 2019 Christmas over a few days while biking around the city.
 I hope you are just as excited as I am for this video and thanks for watching!

 <br />